CHAPTER 2 - WE FIND OUT PROFESSOR EDEN IS ‘THE GREAT PRETENDER’

 “What does history mean to you, personally?”
-Troy and I gave each other a nervous look, but luckily Troy answered first as I hit a total blank.
+Troy and I gave each other a nervous look, but luckily Troy answered first, as I hit a total blank.

-Miss Eden studied him for a while then said, “Interesting.”
+Miss Eden studied him for a while, then said, “Interesting.”
 I gave Troy a side glance and could see that he wasn’t thrilled with the response.

 “And you, Tristan?
 What does history mean to you?”
 Oh, fantastic.
 Nothing seems to escape this woman.
 I had to be frank with her.

-“I have to be honest Miss Eden.
+“I have to be honest, Professor Eden.
 I don’t know.”
 There was no point in making up a story just to say something as I could see this woman couldn’t be fooled.

 What?
 Does she read minds too?
 This woman was beginning to freak me out.
 Troy looked at me and shrugged.

 “So, what you’re saying is that history is still running, in another world?”
 Troy asked carefully.

 “Exactly, my dear!
 The unfortunate part was that history was never meant to run parallel with ours to begin with.”